leigh-perry/nix-setup/README.md

 | spark         | Scala development for Spark | `nix-setup/spark.nix`      |
 | terraform     | Terraform tools             | `nix-setup/terraform.nix`  |

-After loading the specified Nix shells, `sn` then invokes
+After loading the specified Nix shells, `sn` then invokes `zsh`.
+If you don't use zsh, hack the `sn` script accordingly.